 PO Box 10 526

-Access to most individual Alien files is restricted until 100 years after the birth of the person documented.
-Permission to access restricted files is gained from Archives New Zealand.
+Access to most individual Alien files is restricted in some way: for 100 years from file closure, for 100 years from the birth of the person documented, or for 100 years from birth or 40 years from death, whichever is sooner.
+The inclusion of children may complicate matters.
+Permission to access restricted files is gained from the Chief Archivist, Archives New Zealand.

 Naturalisation is the process by which a non-citizen becomes a citizen of a country.
 Most people in New Zealand were British citizens until 1948.
 Up to then naturalisation gave British citizenship.
 After the beginning of New Zealand citizenship in 1949, naturalisation gave New Zealand citizenship.